Malzahar Strategy Guide

 - Poor mobility

-- Easy to counter ultimate with items
+- Easy to counter ultimate with items and some abilities

 - Voidlings can be killed en-masse by AoE, significantly reducing your DPS